lgswin/MyRustApp/README.md

 057c423d90a5   mysql:8.0            "docker-entrypoint.s…"   4 minutes ago    Up 4 minutes (healthy)   0.0.0.0:3306->3306/tcp, 33060/tcp         mysql_container
 ```
 - cargo test (to test funtionality of apis)
+  * this test will add `{ "id": 1, "firstname": "Alice", "lastname": "Lee" }` and check if it finds in the database successfully
-- open `localhost:3000` in a browser
+- Open `localhost:3000` in a browser
 - It shows `index.html` from myrustapp-rust_app container